Home

 I think one of the best ways of eating freshwater fish is to barbecue at the side of the river or at your campsite if you’re on holiday.

-Other methods of cooking are baking, poaching, grilling, boiling, stewing, frying, deep frying and braising.
+Methods of cooking freshwater fish recipes are baking, poaching, grilling, boiling, stewing, frying, deep frying and braising, exactly the same as sea fish or commercially bought fish.

 Bream